We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-• Inevitably feels simplistic next to fuller war board games
+• Feels simplistic next to war board games

-You’re fighting to control two out of three battles by having the highest score there at the end of the round – a bit like Marvel Snap.
+You’re fighting to control two out of three battles by having the highest score there at the end of the round, a bit like Marvel Snap.
 And just like Marvel Snap, your cards have extra powers.
-They might flip over one of your face down cards, or blow something up, or call in reinforcements from the unused cards in the deck, or let you deploy your next unit anywhere you like.
+They might flip over one of your face-down cards, blow something up, call in reinforcements from the deck, or let you deploy your next unit anywhere.
 The fact you share the deck with your opponent means you’ll have some idea what they’ve got in their hand, but you never know.

 But the best twist is in the scoring system.
 If you think a round’s going against you, you can choose to retreat.
 You’ll surrender some points to your opponent, but the sooner you retreat, the less your opponent gets.
 When should you fold?
 When do you need to go all in?
 Can you bait your opponent into the trap you’ve set?